CSBinusInternational/CG_FinalProject/README.md

 TL;DR - Keep the credits section of this document intact and we are good and do not sell it.
 </center>
 ## Table of Content
+## Table of Content
-Overview
+- Overview
-Theme / Setting / Genre
+- Theme / Setting / Genre
-Project Description
+- Project Description
-Core Gameplay Mechanics Brief
+- Core Gameplay Mechanics Brief
-Targeted platforms
-Project Scope
+- Project Scope
-Story and Gameplay
+- Story and Gameplay
-Story
+- Story
-Gameplay
+- Gameplay
-Assets Needed
+- Assets Needed
 	- 2D
 	- 3D
 	- Sound
-Full Coding
+- Full Coding
-- <Put your group CS Github url/link>
-Screenshot of the Game
+- Screenshot of the Game

 ## Overview